• Skip to main content

 You may have gotten into an argument with someone on Twitter, or seen a salty nocoiner say something about bitcoin, and then a large group of laser-eyed accounts left hundreds of responses with the acronym H.F.S.P.
-Sometimes, someone will just leave you an ‘H' and be done with it.
+What does HFSP mean?

 Much like taking an ‘L', receiving an ‘H' from someone isn't exactly good news.